Our Unique Opportunity

 Kaiser Permanente is an integrated delivery system with a diverse membership in eight regions across the United States.
 In the Northern California region, Kaiser Permanente includes a health plan with 4 million members, a network of 21 hospitals and 100 ambulatory medical offices, and a multi-specialty physician group with more than 8,000 physicians.

-The Division of Research, which is part of Kaiser Permanente Northern California, has more than 500 people on staff, including 50 faculty-level investigators with 350 ongoing, funded projects on a wide range of health research topics.
-In 2016, the Division's research portfolio included over $84 million in grants awarded by the National Institutes of Health, other federal agencies, private foundations, industry, and Kaiser Permanente.
-Our investigators have made contributions in many research areas, including disease prevention, patient engagement, chronic illness management, clinical trials, clinical effectiveness, the role of genes and the environment in health, health informatics, and delivery science.
+The Division of Research, which is part of Kaiser Permanente Northern California, has more than 500 people on staff, including 53 faculty-level investigators with 350 ongoing, funded projects on a wide range of health research topics.
+In 2017, the Division's research portfolio included over $84 million in grants awarded by the National Institutes of Health, other federal agencies, private foundations, industry, and Kaiser Permanente.
+Our investigators have made contributions in many research areas, including disease prevention, patient engagement, chronic illness management, clinical trials, clinical effectiveness, the role of genes and the environment in health, inpatient care, predictive modeling, program evaluation, health informatics, and delivery science.

 Founded in 1961, the Division's research program has been built on a base of rigorous epidemiologic and health services investigation.
 The Division has a long tradition of training post-graduate fellows, including the current cohort of two Delivery Science Fellows.